Frederama/Customer-Response-Prediction/README.md

 # Customer-Response-Prediction

 ## Objective
-Build a scalable machine learning pipeline in **PySpark** to predict whether a customer will respond positively or negatively to a **marketing promotion campaign**.
+Built a scalable machine learning pipeline in **PySpark** to predict whether a customer will respond positively or negatively to a **marketing promotion campaign**.
 The project showcases how to implement end-to-end data preparation, model training, and evaluation in a distributed computing environment.

 This pipeline is inspired by and adapted from a previously completed traditional Scikit-learn workflow, highlighting how to reproduce and scale it using PySpark's MLlib.